Deep congruences + the Brauer-Nesbitt theorem: Introduction

-\Cref{statementsec,combosec,onlyifsec,ifsec} are devoted to the proof of \cref{theoremb}.
+\paragraph*{Leitfaden.} \Cref{statementsec,combosec,onlyifsec,ifsec} are devoted to the proof of \cref{theoremb}.
 In \cref{statementsec}, we state \cref{fullalgebrathm}, the most general version of \cref{theoremb}, after a detailed discussion of the divided-power property of an ideal.
 In \cref{combosec} we collect and at times slightly extend a number of well-known results about symmetric functions, $p$-valuations of multinomial coefficients, and the $p$-integrality of the Artin-Hasse exponential series.
-We do include complete proofs, both for completeness and because we hope that the motivating application will lure readers less familiar with combinatorics.
+We include proofs, both for completeness and because we hope that the motivating application will lure readers less familiar with combinatorics.
 In \cref{onlyifsec,ifsec} we prove the two directions of \cref{fullalgebrathm}; in particular, \cref{ifsec} is the heart of our main work here.
-In \cref{secondproofsec}, we return to the module-theoretic \cref{theorema}, and give two proofs, one relying on \cref{theorema} and the other completely independent.
+In \cref{secondproofsec}, we return to the module-theoretic \cref{theorema} and deduce it from \cref{fullalgebrathm}.
 In the same section we also prove \cref{zpquotisom}.